graemetlloyd/ProjectWhalehead/Outline.md

 # Conclusion

+In writing this manuscript it was not our goal to settle the "parsimony versus Bayesian" argument, rather it is to present am underutilised set of tools already available in the R programming language that can better help .

 In writing this manuscript, we used and modified a set of tools already available in the R programming language.
 These tools, such as the package `RWTY`, enabled us to read in many large posterior samples, and to calculate treespace plots across 128 empirical datasets.
 The code and data available for this are freely available on GitHub.